 a.
-Air Traffic Managers at facilities that provide backup/augmentation of automated weather observations, manual observations, and/or tower visibility observations, must select a designee to prepare and maintain visibility charts as follows:
+Where facilities provide backup/augmentation of automated weather observations, or manual observations, the facility air traffic manager will select a designee that will prepare and maintain visibility charts in accordance with the following:

 1. Prepare a chart(s) or list(s) for daytime and nighttime visibility markers.
 At local discretion, visibility markers may be depicted on separate daytime and nighttime charts or on a daytime/night-time combination chart.
 Panoramic photographs marked with distances and cardinal compass points may also be used.